SelinaZZ/SuperTravel/README.md

 Finally, we developed a map for each combination of choice.
 Since our map.html cannot be shown in our interface, we developed a function to get a screenshot of the map on our main interface, after you chose your preference.
 The map would show all the locations and sites you needed.
 This map can save us a lot of time when we travel.
 We can arrange our time and the travelling order of these sites based on the maps developed.

 # requirements.txt
-# Installation Instructions: In this project, we import several python libraries, including:
 - requests
 - rs4
 - reautifulsoup